Thotakura Pesarapappu fry | Amarnath leaves moong dal fry

 I had thotakura fry with rice at my aunt’s (mother’s elder sister) house and instantly liked it.
 The combination was one of the best.
 It had many different flavors.
 When asked for the recipe, it was surprising to know that the dish needs just 6-7 ingredients.
 She also suggested adding soaked moong dal.

 I have tried both the variations, thotakura with and without moong dal.
 Of the two, I liked moong dal.
 It adds bite to the dish and additional health benefits too.
 So, today I will share the recipe for Thotakura pesarapappu fry.

 What are the health benefits of Amarnath leaves?

 They contain high amounts of Vitamin A, C, K, and Folate which are good for the eyes and strengthen the immune system.

 They are rich in Iron, magnesium, and phosphorus which are essential for overall health.
 Also, help to restore iron levels.

 Consuming them frequently reduces the risk of hypertension and protects the heart.

-Loaded with natural minerals and nutrients that reduce the inflammation throughout the body.
+Loaded with natural minerals and nutrients that reduce inflammation throughout the body.

-Fibre rich food that promotes healthy bowel movements.
-Because of fibre, they are easy to digest.
+Fiber-rich food that promotes healthy bowel movements.
+Because of fiber, they are easy to digest.

 Full of potassium which is higher than spinach.